 While the traditional hanbok was beautiful in its own right, the design has changed slowly but surely over the generations.
 The core of hanbok is its graceful shape and vibrant colors, which have had a major impact on the modern fashion industry.
-It is hard to think of hanbok as everyday wear but it is slowly being revolutionized through the changing of fabrics, colors and features, reflecting the public's desires.
-Many aspiring hanbok designers have altered hanbok for everyday wear with traditional elements at the basis of the garment but having a distinct modern feel.
+It is hard to think of hanbok as everyday wear but it is slowly being revolutionized through the changing of fabrics, colors and features, reflecting the latest trend.
+Many aspiring hanbok designers have altered hanbok for everyday wear with traditional elements at the base of the garment but having a distinct modern feel.

 Features of Hanbok

 The unique lines of hanbok appear at their greatest when the wearer is in motion.
 Hanbok is creative and expressive in its design.
 Another special feature about hanbok is the shape, having a slim top and wide bottom, similar to a bell.
-The jacket should be tighten and fitted while the skirt is relaxed.
+The jacket should be tight and fitted while the skirt is.
 The tightly fitting jacket attractively reflects the shape of the upper body.
-The wide sleeves and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
+The wide and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
 Hanbok fabric is colored using natural dyes.
 The colors of nature are imbued in the cloth, giving hanbok a depth and richness not found from artificial dyes.
 A full set of hanbok for men consists of a vest, jeogori (top jacket), and a pair of pants while women's include a jeogori, undershirt, skirt, and a pair of pantaloons.

-- 【 Photo: Ceremonial wedding hanbok from 20th century 】
+- 【 Photo: Ceremonial wedding hanbok

-- 【 Photo: Male & Female Hanbok 】
+- 【 Photo: Hanbok for men & women 】